saharshbhansali/Interesting-Code/README.md

 ## Introduction:

-  This project was made for college students to showcase interesting scripts and code that they hae written.
+  This project was made for college students to showcase interesting scripts and code that they have created.

-  There is no restriction on the topic or domain of the contribution, just that the contributers should be collegiate students or college aspirants.
+  There is no restriction on the topic or domain of the contribution, just that the contributers should be currently studying college students or college aspirants.

 ## Contributing:

-[Fork](https://github.com/saharshbhansali/Interesting-Code/fork) the repo on GitHub
+[Fork](https://github.com/saharshbhansali/Interesting-Code/fork) the repo on GitHub.

 Clone the repo: